-The State and Private Forestry and Tribal Relations (SPFTR) organization is the regional leader in providing technical and financial assistance to landowners and resource managers to help sustain the region’s forests and protect communities and the environment from wildland fires.
-Through cost-effective, non-regulatory partnerships Cooperative Forestry and conservation programs bring forest management assistance to a variety of landowners, including small woodlot, tribal, state, and federal.
+The Forest Service's State and Private Forestry program reaches across the boundaries of National Forests to States, Tribes, communities, and non-industrial private landowners.
+We provide technical and financial assistance to landowners and resource managers to help sustain the Nation’s forests and protect communities and the environment from wildland fires.

 State and Private Forestry programs bring forest management assistance and expertise to a diversity of forest landowners (including small woodlot, tribal, state, and federal) through cost-effective, non-regulatory partnerships.
 We collaborate with state and local partners to increase awareness about how well-managed trees provide many benefits and improve the livability of our cities, towns, and rural communities.

 The Community Forest and Open Space Conservation Program (Community Forest Program) of the Forest Service offers a unique opportunity for communities to acquire and conserve forests that provide public access and recreational opportunities, protect vital water supplies and wildlife habitat, serve as demonstration sites for private forest landowners, and provide economic benefits from timber and non-timber products.

 Ecosystem services are the benefits that nature provides to people including forest products, clean air and water, climate regulation, recreation opportunities, and cultural connections with the land, among many others.
 The Forest Service works with state and private partners to identify and quantify these benefits in social and economic terms.
 The agency also helps develop payment incentive programs and conservation finance tools to sustain forest ecosystem services over time.
 These efforts include partnerships with water utilities, municipalities and other stakeholders who rely on the critical benefits forests provide.